SPF-Portrait/SPF-Portrait/README.md

 ## 💖 Citation

-## If you find HumanAesExpert useful for your research, welcome to cite our work using the following BibTeX:
+## If you find SPF-Portrait useful for your research, welcome to cite our work using the following BibTeX:

 ```bibtex
 @article{xian2025spf,